Pathwise unique solutions and stochastic averaging for mixed stochastic partial differential equations driven by fractional Brownian motion and Brownian motion: Fast-slow SPDEs Driven by fBm and Bm

 Denote by $\bar{X}_t, t\in[0,T]$, the solution of the following SPDEs driven by fBm,

 where

 and $\mu^x$ is the unique invariant measure on $V$ of the transition semigroups for the following frozen equation:

-According to the definition of $\bar b$ (\ref{invar-mea}) and conditions {\rm (A1)-(A3)}, it is easy to prove $\bar b$ also satisfies the Lipschitz and growth conditions.
-Here, we omit the proof.
-Then, we have the following lemma. \begin{lem} Suppose that conditions {\rm (A1)-(A3)} are satisfied.
-Then, for any initial value $X_{0} \in V_\beta,\beta>\alpha$, Eq. (\ref{ave-eq}) has a unique mild pathwise solution. \end{lem}
+According to the definition of $\bar b$ (\ref{invar-mea}) and conditions {\rm (A1)-(A4)}, it is easy to prove $\bar b$ also satisfies the Lipschitz and growth conditions.
+Then, we have the following lemma. \begin{lem} Suppose that conditions {\rm (A1)-(A5)} are satisfied.
+Then, for any initial value $X_{0} \in V_\beta,\beta>\alpha$, Eq. (\ref{ave-eq}) has a unique mild pathwise solution. \end{lem} \para{Proof:} For any $x_1, x_2, x \in V$ and any initial value $y\in V$, by (\ref{yxz}) and (\ref{measure2}) in Appendix A, we have